dbraley/simplebank/README.md

 The site dbdiagram.io is certainly interesting.
 Not sure I agree that creating the database here is more intuitive than raw sql, but the diagram is nice enough I suppose.

 # database init
 Pretty standard docker run of postgres.
-Documentingh for the giggles.
+Documenting for the giggles.
 For what it's worth.

 ```
 ➜  simplebank git:(2) ✗ docker pull postgres:13-alpine